Let's Build Our Collective Strength

 • The prospective member reasonably anticipates that it will continue to meet all requirements for membership for at least the next two years.

-• Organizations applying for new membership will submit:
+• Organizations applying for new membership will submit a copy of:

 2. A 990 tax return (if applicable)

-• FiPR Board of Directors’ Committee on Members retains final discretion on all matters concerning membership in FiPR.
+• FiPR Board of Directors’ retains final discretion on all matters concerning the approval of membership to FiPR.

 • Annually all new and renewal members must report their overall grant making and what percent of that is in Puerto Rico.